-Services that are covered for you What you must pay when you get these services Prostate Cancer Screening Exams For men age 50 and older, covered services include the following - once every 12 months: Digital rectal exam Prostate Specific Antigen (PSA) test There is no coinsurance, copayment, or deductible for each Medicare-covered digital rectal exam.
-Your provider may need to obtain prior authorization.
+Services that are covered for you What you must pay when you get these services Digital rectal exam Prostate Specific Antigen (PSA) test each Medicare-covered digital rectal exam.
 There is no coinsurance, copayment, or deductible for an annual PSA test.
-Diagnostic PSA exams are subject to cost sharing as described under Outpatient Diagnostic Tests and Therapeutic Services and Supplies in this chart.
-Prosthetic Devices and Related Supplies Devices (other than dental) that replace all or part of a body part or function.
+Prosthetic devices and related supplies Devices (other than dental) that replace all or part of a body part or function.
 These include, but are not limited to: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
 Includes certain supplies related to prosthetic devices, and repair and/or replacement of prosthetic devices.
-Also includes some coverage following cataract removal or cataract surgery - see "Vision Care" later in this section for more detail. \$0 copayment for each Medicare-covered prosthetic or orthotic device, including replacement or repairs of such devices, and related supplies.
-Your provider may need to obtain prior authorization.

-Services that are covered for you What you must pay when you get these services Pulmonary Rehabilitation Services Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and an order for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.
+Also includes some coverage following cataract removal or cataract surgery - see "Vision services" later in this section for more detail. \$0 copayment for each Medicare-covered prosthetic or orthotic device, including replacement or repairs of such devices, and related supplies.
+Pulmonary rehabilitation services Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and an order for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.
 Medicare covers up to two (2) one-hour sessions per day, for up to 36 lifetime sessions (in some cases, up to 72 lifetime sessions) of pulmonary rehabilitation services. \$0 copayment for each Medicare-covered pulmonary rehabilitative visit.

+Services that are covered for you What you must pay when you get these services Respite care - help with certain chronic conditions Respite care gives your regular caregivers a temporary break (or "respite") from their caregiving duties.
+If you have been diagnosed with dementia, you may be eligible for respite care.
+Before respite care can be covered, we need documentation from your doctor that you meet plan rules and medical criteria. \$0 copayment for each session with a network respite care provider.
 Your provider may need to obtain prior authorization.

-Services that are covered for you What you must pay when you get these services Respite Care - Help With Certain Chronic Conditions \$0 copayment for each session with the network respite care Respite care gives your regular caregivers a temporary provider. break (or "respite") from their caregiving duties.
-If you have been diagnosed with dementia, you may be eligible for Your provider may need to respite care.
-Before respite care can be covered, we need obtain prior authorization. documentation from your doctor that you meet plan rules and medical criteria.
-We cover up to 12 respite care sessions every year from the network respite care provider.
+We cover up to 12 respite care sessions every year from a network respite care provider.
 Each session is provided in your home or another household in Louisiana.
 Respite care is available 8 a.m. - 5 p.m.
 CT, Monday - Friday.
 Sessions can start as early as 8 a.m. and end no later than 5 p.m.
-To use your benefit for the first time, call 1-800-222-8600, TTY 711, and set up an initial assessment with the network respite care provider.
+To use your benefit for the first time, call the number on your member ID card to set up an initial assessment with a network respite care provider.
 This assessment does not count as a session.
 During the assessment, the provider will tell you how to schedule your sessions.
 You can schedule one session per day, up to 8 hours per session.
 Sessions must be scheduled at least 3 business days in advance.
 Availability for specific dates and times cannot be guaranteed.
 Weekend and holiday service is not available.
 If you need to cancel a scheduled session, you must notify the respite care provider at least 24 hours before the scheduled start time.
 If you do not cancel by this time, a session will be deducted from your annual benefit.
 The respite care provider has the right to refuse to provide sessions under certain circumstances (for example, an unsafe environment).
-Screening and Counseling to Reduce Alcohol There is no coinsurance, Misuse copayment, or deductible for the Medicare-covered screening and counseling to reduce
+Screening and counseling to reduce alcohol misuse There is no coinsurance, copayment, or deductible for the Medicare-covered screening and counseling to reduce